maghdam/llm-smc-trading-assistant/README.md

-# 💹 LLM-SMC Trading Assistant
+# 💹 LLM Trading Strategy Assistant (SMC by default)

-A full-stack, AI-powered trading assistant that integrates **Smart Money Concepts (SMC)**, **real-time market data**, **multimodal large language models (LLMs)**, and **chart image analysis** to automate trading decisions and execution.
+A full-stack, AI-powered trading assistant that supports any strategy you define — combining **real-time market data**, **chart image analysis**, and **multimodal large language models (LLMs)**.

+The current setup runs a complete **Smart Money Concepts (SMC)** strategy by default, but you can swap the LLM prompt instructions to apply **any strategy logic you want** (RSI divergence, OBV setups, trendline breaks, etc.).

-Built for traders, data scientists, and AI engineers exploring the intersection of finance, machine learning, and LLMs — all running locally without cloud dependencies.
+Built for traders, data scientists, and AI engineers exploring the intersection of finance, AI, and automation — fully local with no OpenAI or cloud dependencies.

 ---